Genymobile/genymotion-device-web-player/README.md

 ## Player API

-plugin options and websocket communication can be handle trought the API object returned by setupRenderer function.
+Plugin options and websocket communication can be handled through the API object returned by the `setupRenderer` function.

 Built-in exposed functions are

 ### `getRegisteredFunctions`

-which return the list of available functions with an optionnal description
+which returns the list of available functions with an optional description

 ### `disconnect`

-which disconnect player from VM and cleanup memory listener
+which disconnects the player from the VM and cleanups the memory listener

 ### `addEventListener`

-used to listen messages emit from VM such as 'fingerprint', 'gps', 'BATTERY_LEVEL'
+used to listen to messages emitted from the VM such as 'fingerprint', 'gps', 'BATTERY_LEVEL'

 ```html
 addEventListener('fingerprint', (msg)=>{ console.log(msg) })